MicroEJ/docs/Tutorials/tutorialTracesInApplication.rst

 In the MicroEJ environment, there are three ways for logging in an application:

 - Trace API
 - Logging library
 - Messages library

-The following code snippet is used to illustrate how to log traces with three different libraries:
+This tutorial refactors the following code snippet to illustrate how to log traces with three different libraries:

 .. code-block:: java